 This twin fold obsession with the inherent dangers of digital technology and the paradoxical belief that only more technology can deal with the danger is causing parents to miss the opportunity to parent their teenagers in all areas of life.

 If you believe that the problem with what teenagers do online is a technological one then you are missing a vital truth.
 Technology does not make teenagers do things.
 Teenagers are responsible for their own behaviour.

 Equipping teenagers to manage their online worlds and digital technology responsibly is a behavioural issue, not a technology issue.

 As I have written about previously technology is just another avenue or domain for humans to either behave or misbehave in.
-The dangers and risks online are effectively just new expressions of human misbehavior that has been present for generations.
+The dangers and risks online are effectively just new expressions of human misbehaviour that has been present for generations.

 Technology use and online safety is about critical thinking and appropriate behaviour.
-The misuse and abuse of technology is misbehavior.
+The misuse and abuse of technology is misbehaviour.
 At a very fundamental level parenting kids about how they use technology is exactly the same as how you parent kids in all other areas of life, you teach them how to think and act appropriately.